ericouyang/django-blog-workshop/README.md

 7. Create a new Django project:

-  `django-admin startproject myblog`
+  `$ django-admin startproject myblog`

 8. Navigate into the created `myblog` project folder using `cd myblog`

+9. Set up the database by running the migrate tool:

+  `$ ./manage.py migrate`

+  In your project folder, you'll see a file `db.sqlite3` where your SQLite database is located

-9. Run the development server on port 8000
+10. Run the development server on port 8000

   `$ ./manage.py runserver`

-10. Navigate in your browser to `http://localhost:8000`
+11. Navigate in your browser to `http://localhost:8000`

-11. (Optional) Install Visual Studio Code: https://code.visualstudio.com/docs/setup/mac
+12. (Optional) Install Visual Studio Code: https://code.visualstudio.com/docs/setup/mac

 ### Windows